ahoneybun/ahoneybun.github.io/_posts/2024-03-19-Thinkpad-X13s-review.md

 ## The Good

+These are the items that are amazing and work really well.

 ### Screen

 This is nice and large even on a 13.3" display thanks to the 16:10 resolution of 1920x1200 (instead of the average 16:9 1920x1080 that I'm used to).
 Video encoding seems to work with YouTube.